zopefoundation/zc.zope3recipes/README.txt

 - Execute $PYTHONSTARTUP in the environment that the user will interact with in zc.zope3recipes.debugzope; this mirrors how $PYTHONSTARTUP is used with an interactive interpreter.
+- Added a recipe for offline instance.
+- Fixed tests to pass with zc.buildout >= v1.5

 ===================
 0.13.0 (2010/11/24)